Chores in Spanish: 30 Essential Words and Phrases for Keeping the House Tidy

 Ellos todavía están arreglando la casa.

-When verbs are used in the imperative, they tell someone else to do something.
+Use verbs in the imperative form to tell someone else to do something.

 ¡Saca la basura!

 (Take out the trash!)

 ¡Lava los platos!

 Remember, you can use the imperative while still being polite.
 It’s all about tone and minding your manners: